brunozimpel/brunozimpel/README.md

 <br/>
 <br/>

-Passionate about new technologies, delivering business value through tech, and helping people grow professionally.
-I'm an Electronics Engineer with background in Data Analytics, Software Development, and Product Management.

-With a demonstrated history of leading engineers to build and scale digital products, I'm now leading a world-class software development team to create the next big things in the Web3 space.
+I enjoy solving complex problems with technology and building teams that turn ideas into real impact.
+With a background in Electronics Engineering, Data Analytics, Software Development, and Product Management, I’ve worked across different industries to create and scale digital products.

+With experience in startups and fast-paced environments, I’ve led engineering teams to build and scale digital products from concept to a 200k+ user base.
+I specialize in Blockchain, Web3, and AI, defining efficient development processes and fostering a high-performance culture.
+Beyond technology, I focus on mentoring talent and collaborating with designers, developers, and marketing analysts to drive innovation.

+Currently, I’m exploring AI Agent frameworks and how technology can simplify traditionally complex industries.
+I have worked with teams across South America, Europe, the US, and Asia, bringing together diverse expertise to build scalable and impactful solutions.

+Now leading a world-class software development team, I'm dedicated to shaping the future of digital products.

+I often share insights on lessons learned, improving processes, and personal experiences—both in work and life.
+If you're interested, you can check more on https://medium.com/@brunozimpel

+Always happy to connect and exchange ideas about tech, startups, and scaling teams.
+Feel free to reach out via LinkedIn.